 Tom Ryan is the award-winning author of six books for children and teens.
 His debut novel, Way To Go, was published in 2012 with Orca, and made the 2013 ALA Rainbow List.
 His follow-up, Tag Along, was nominated for a number of distinctions, including Canadian Children's Books Council Best Books and the 2013 ALA Rainbow List.
 Tom was born and raised in Inverness, Nova Scotia, and currently lives in Halifax with his husband Andrew and their awesome dog.

 Robin Stevenson is the author of more than twenty books for children and teens.
 Robin's YA novel A Thousand Shades of Blue was a finalist for Canada's Governor General's Award, and is included on CBC's list, "100 YA Novels that Make You Proud to Be Canadian".
 Her middle-grade novel Record Breaker won the Silver Birch Award, Canada's largest reader's choice award for young readers.
 Robin lives on the west coast of Canada with her partner and their son.

 Robert Bittner has a PhD in gender, sexuality, and women’s studies (Simon Fraser University) and is also a graduate of the MA in children’s literature program at the University of British Columbia’s (UBC) iSchool in Vancouver, BC.
 He studies and writes about a wide range of literature, but particularly enjoys stories with diverse and intersectional depictions of gender and sexuality.
 He lives in BC with his husband and their pet turtle, Fluffy.

-Join us online for this exciting event, with a few surprises coming, on GDTV: https://www.gladdaylit.ca/gdtv
+Join us online for this exciting event on GDTV: https://www.gladdaylit.ca/gdtv